salunkheketki19/Web-Development-Project/README.md

-This repository contains two main components: an AWS CDK stack (`fovus-project`) and a React application (`fovus-react-app`).
+This repository contains two main components: an AWS CDK stack and a React application.
 Follow the instructions below to deploy the stack and run the web application.

 ## How to Run